Kawagoe “Jidokan” Children’s Community Center

 Anyone can use the Kawagoe Jidokan ie community play center.
 Moreover, it is free to use.
 You just need to sign in on entering.
 They require your name and the name and age of your child, and the city or town you live in if you are from outside the Kawagoe area.

-The centre isn’t particularly big, but it has enough to entertain young kids.
+The play center isn’t particularly big, but it has enough to entertain young children.
 There is a main hall with some play equipment including climbing boxes and a slide.
-They hold events here including an English language event three times a month.
+They hold events in this hall, including an English language event three times a month.